My new book “Being Sober and Becoming Happy” is now available on Amazon.com. Here’s the information on the book, from the Amazon website:

 Being Sober and Becoming Happy is an easy-to-read, accessible, and helpful guide to maintaining sobriety over a lifetime—and enjoying the happiness that comes along with it.
 For anyone in recovery who is looking for a way to grow their spirituality, or curious about the benefits of a Twelve Step program, Dr. MacDougall shines a light on an uncertain path in an open, honest discussion of his own experiences with addiction and recovery.

-Dr. John MacDougall is the Director of Spiritual Guidance at the Hazelden Foundation, a world-famous addiction treatment center in Minnesota where he has worked since 1994.
+Dr. John MacDougall was the Director of Spiritual Guidance at the Hazelden Foundation, a world-famous addiction treatment center in Minnesota from 1994 to 2013.
+He is now the Spiritual Care Coordinator at The Retreat, in Wayzata Minnesota.
 He is a graduate of Princeton Theological Seminary and the Theological School of Drew University, from which he earned a Doctor of Ministry degree with a focus in family therapy.
 John is a United Methodist minister, having served as a parish pastor for seventeen years in New Jersey and New England.
 He was the co-author, with Bowen White, MD, of Clinician’s Guide to Spirituality, published by McGraw-Hill and Hazelden.
 He has been clean and sober since July 4, 1989.
 He has been married to his wife Priscilla since 1976, and lives with her in Saint Paul, Minnesota.
 They have two daughters and three grandchildren.

 Advance Reviews for “Being Sober and Becoming Happy”: